dgm9704/Xoxo/README.md

 ### License:

 GNU Lesser General Public License v3.0

 http://www.gnu.org/licenses/gpl.txt

 http://www.gnu.org/licenses/lgpl.txt

+TLDR;

+You can use the compiled library with your application without it affecting the licensing of your other source code.

+(Just remember to link back here ie. "attribution")

+If you modify the source code and distribute it, you need to license the software containing the modified version accordingly.

 ## Diwen.Xbrl.Tests
 Tests for exercising Diwen.Xbrl code, also serving as documentation and samples